michaelstepner/email-oauth2-proxy-aws/README.md

 ### To Do

 - [x] [Use certificate](https://github.com/simonrob/email-oauth2-proxy/blob/b26c7b4d25f431e2a1ea12a30667cb9746401211/emailproxy.config#L28) to secure the connection between email client and proxy server
+- [x] Add support for storing OAuth2 tokens using a secrets manager (e.g. AWS Secrets Manager) instead of locally, so it persists across servers
 - [ ] [Automatically launch](https://github.com/simonrob/email-oauth2-proxy/issues/2#issuecomment-839713677) `email-oauth2-proxy` and configure OAuth2 token without SSHing into the server
-- [ ] Add support for storing OAuth 2 tokens using a secrets manager (e.g. AWS, Github or Terraform) instead of locally, so it persists across servers
 - [ ] Add support for automatically rotating TLS certificate, which expires automatically after 90 days

 ## License